FLEXperience

 By Gilbert Wermeling, M.M.
 Choral Conducting, College of Humanities and Fine Arts (May 2023)

-How UMass enabled me to continue my education full time while serving overseas.
+Jakob Gokey shares how UMass Flex made it possible for him to continue his education full time while serving overseas.

 By Jakob Gokey, B.A.
 Interdisciplinary Studies with a concentration in International Relations, University Without Walls (Spring 2023) and Master of Public Policy, School of Public Policy (February 2024)

-As a commuter student, utilizing technology and support from my colleagues at UMass has allowed me to find my own community, be a student and caregiver for my dad.
+As a commuter student, utilizing technology and support from her colleagues at UMass Amherst has allowed Jazmine Chan to find her own community, while continuing her studies and being a caregiver for her dad.

 By Jazmine Chan, PhD Health Promotion & Policy: Community Health Education, School of Public Health & Health Sciences (May 2025)